jamesseanwright/simple-http/README.md

 # SimpleHttp

-A basic HTTP server written in C#.
+A basic HTTP server framework written in C#.

 ## Usage